Plants and mushrooms (fungi) poisonous to people in Queensland

 If toxic plants, berries, flowers, seeds or fungi are accidentally ingested, seek medical advice immediately or contact the Poisons Information Centre on 13 11 26.

-The information in this website is provided by the State of Queensland though Queensland Health and the Environmental Protection Agency (“State of Queensland”) as an information source only.
+The information in this website is provided by the State of Queensland though Queensland Health and the Department of Environment and Resource Management (“State of Queensland”) as an information source only.
 The information does not constitute professional advice and should not be relied upon as such.
 Professional advice can be obtained from the Queensland Herbarium’s Botanical Information and Advisory Service on (07) 3896 9318 or email Queensland Herbarium.

 While every effort has been made in preparing this website, the State of Queensland accepts no responsibility for any errors, omissions or inaccuracies contained in this website.
 The State of Queensland also accepts no responsibility to persons who may rely on this information, in whole or in part, for whatever purpose.
 Nor does the State of Queensland accept any liability for loss and damage incurred by any person as a result of the reliance on the use of the information in this website.

-The images in the 'plant and mushrooms' section of this website are reproduced with the permission of the Environmental Protection Agency, except where otherwise stated, and the copyright in this reproduced material belongs to the State of Queensland.
+The images in the 'plant and mushrooms' section of this website are reproduced with the permission of the Department of Environment and Resource Management, except where otherwise stated, and the copyright in this reproduced material belongs to the State of Queensland.
 Images donated by Dr Tony Young and Glenn Leiper are reproduced with kind permission and the copyright in this material belongs to Dr Tony Young and Glenn Leiper respectively.